Patricia E. Vance

 Before joining the ESRB, Ms. Vance spent 18 years at Disney/ABC, with responsibility for the development of a broad range of new media and market initiatives.
 As Senior Vice President, General Manager of the ABC Internet Group, she oversaw the operations and strategic development of ABC-branded news and entertainment related web sites, including ABCNEWS.com (a joint venture with Starwave/Infoseek), ABC.com, Oscar.com, Oprah.com (a partnership with Harpo Productions), ABC Online on AOL, Oprah Online on AOL, Mr. Showbiz (part of the ABC News joint venture with Starwave/Infoseek), and Disney's Family.com.
 While at ABC, Ms. Vance was also responsible for launching and/or managing several interactive entertainment and educational software publishing ventures (Creative Wonders, ABC Interactive, OT Sports, ABC News Interactive, ABC Wide World of Learning), the direct response marketing of ABC programming and ABC's in-flight entertainment business.

 Prior to ABC, Ms. Vance was responsible for planning movie acquisitions for The Movie Channel.
 She has also held senior management positions with The Princeton Review as Executive Vice President & General Manager of Admissions Services, and before that as President and CEO of HalfthePlanet.com, an online resource network for people with disabilities.

-Ms. Vance holds a B.A. in International Relations/Russian from Washington University in St. Louis, is the mother of two daughters and lives in Westchester County, NY.
+Ms. Vance holds a B.A. in International Relations/Russian from Washington University in St. Louis, is the mother of two daughters and lives in New York, NY.

 About the ESRB